pankaj3399/school-project/README.md

    - HTTPS (port 443)
 3. Create and download an SSH key pair
 4. Install Docker and Docker Compose on your EC2 instance:
+5. If you are using Amazon Linux 2
    ```bash
    sudo apt update
    sudo apt install -y docker.io